ibm-cloud-architecture/refarch-privatecloud/Install_OCP_4.x.md

 1. In your project directory, create a file named `install-config.yaml` with the following contents (_expand the section for your target environment_):

-  **IMPORTANT:** _Replace values in square brackets in the text below (including the square brackets) with values from your environment._
+  <b>IMPORTANT:</b> _Replace values in square brackets in the text below (including the square brackets) with values from your environment._

   <details>
   <summary>VMware Environment</summary>